 Table of Contents

 Sweet, tangy and delightfully unique, pineapple is one of my all time favorite fruits.
-I could honestly eat it every day as a juice, in a salad, a Pineapple Smoothie or as a topping on pizza or in Pineapple fried rice.
-I make it a point to have pineapple juice when I am traveling to other cities.
+I could honestly eat it every day as a juice, in a salad, a Pineapple Smoothie or as a topping on pizza or in Pineapple Fried Rice.
+I make it a point to have pineapple juice when I am traveling to other cities or countries.

 Pineapple Juice Benefits

 Aside from being tasty and beautiful, pineapple is also a healthy fruit that has long been used in holistic medicine.
 You might be pleased to hear that a cup of pineapple chunks (165G approx.) provides 131% of the recommended daily allowance of Vitamin C!

 This is good news for anyone, especially those of us who tend to be anaemic.
 How, you ask?
 Vitamin C aids in the absorption of iron.
 Add this gorgeous, juicy, tropical fruit to your diet and your iron absorption is sorted.
 Hooray!